jamwaffles/jamwaffles.github.io/_posts/2020-01-27-writing-a-linuxcnc-driver.md

 }
 ```

 Now let's populate `main()`.
 First, a `HalComponentBuilder` needs to be created.
-This is the first thing that should happen in the component as it registers the comp with LinuxCNC's HAL and gets an ID assigned to it.
+This is the first thing that should happen as it registers the component with LinuxCNC's HAL and gets an ID assigned to it.
 In this example, we'll register a component called `hello-comp`.
-This is equivalent to a call to `hal_init()` in C comp land.
+This is equivalent to a call to `hal_init()` in C land.

 ```rust
 let mut builder = HalComponentBuilder::new("hello-comp")?;
 ```

 Next, we need some pins.
-We'll create one input and one output called `input-1` and `output_1` respectively.
+We'll create one input and one output called `input-1` and `output-1` respectively.
 These are the HAL pin names you'll see in LinuxCNC.

 ```rust
 let input_1 = builder.register_input_pin::<HalPinF64>("input-1")?;
 let output_1 = builder.register_output_pin::<HalPinF64>("output-1")?;
 ```

 Once the pins are registered, the builder can be consumed into a complete HAL component.
-This signals to LinuxCNC that the component has registered all pins and is ready to use.
-LinuxCNC will hang if `ready()` isn't called in the component.
-In C comp land, you'd call `hal_ready()` at this point.
+This step signals to LinuxCNC that the component has registered all pins and is ready to use.
+It's important to note that **LinuxCNC will hang if `ready()` isn't called**.
+In C land, you'd call `hal_ready()` at this point.

 ```rust
 let comp = builder.ready()?;
 ```

-Pins can't be registered after `ready()` is called, and we take care of that with Rust's type system and the [type state pattern](http://cliffle.com/blog/rust-typestate/).
+HAL pins can't be registered after `ready()` is called in a component, and we take care of that with Rust's type system and the [type state pattern](http://cliffle.com/blog/rust-typestate/).
 The `builder.ready()` call above consumes the builder into a `HalComponent` which doesn't have any way to register pins on it, preventing invalid operation order.
-In a C HAL comp, an error is logged if you _do_ register a pin after the `ready()` call, but it's obviously a lot safer to capture that error at compile time!
+In a C HAL component, an error is logged if you _do_ register a pin after the `ready()` call and probably lands you in an invalid state.
+It's obviously a lot safer to capture that error at compile time, so we'll let Rust's rich type system help out here.
 Yay Rust!

-Anyway, now we've got the comp let's start the main control loop of the component.
+Anyway, now we're initialised, let's start the main control loop of the component.
 We'll check `comp.should_exit()` every iteration to see if a Unix signal has been received from LinuxCNC asking the component to quit.

 ```rust
 let start = Instant::now();